ryan7falcon/obsidian-smart-rename/README.md

 1. Adds the previous title as an alias to the renamed note
 2. Preserves the backlinks to the renamed note that were using previous title as a display text.

-In addition to the orginal functionality it exposes API that allows to call a function to perform smart renaming programmatically.
+In addition to the orginal functionality it exposes API that allows to call a function to perform Smart Renaming programmatically.
 See example below.

 ## Detailed explanation